 Will the carnivore diet get you into ketosis?

-As long as you don’t focus your carnivore diet meal plan on lean meat, you will always be able to reach the metabolic state of ketosis in the process.
+As long as you don’t focus your carnivore diet meal plan on lean meat, you will always be able to reach the metabolic state of ketosis.

 Can you build muscle on the carnivore diet?